kcrary/istari/docs/type-theory.md

 The non-dependent form of the strong sum is the product type, written `A & B`.
 (We reserve the operator `*` for multiplication.)
 It plays the role of the "and" connective.
+A variant of the product is the semi-dependent product, written `A &d B`: when showing `A &d B` is well-formed, one can assume `A` is inhabited while showing `B` is well-formed.

 #### Disjoint sums